danwild/leaflet-network/README.md

 It uses [d3.js v4](http://d3js.org) to visualise the network connections on a `L.SVG` layer.

 Node connectivity weights can be represented:
-- **Globally:** node connection strength scaled against all others, and represented by width of the connecting line (range defined via `lineWidthRange`)
+- **GLOBAL:** node connection weights are scaled against all other connections in the matrix.
-- **Locally:** node connection strength is scaled only by the connections it has using the current `displayMode`, and represented by color of the connecting lines (range defined via `localColorScale`).
+- **LOCAL:** node connection weights are scaled to only the connections of the selected target.
+- **NONE:** connection weights are ignored, simplified display.

 This plugin only supports Leaflet ^v1.0.0.